AzureCosmosDB/iot-solution-accelerator/README.md

   The solution for the IoT scenario centers around **Cosmos DB**, which acts as the globally-available, highly scalable data storage for streaming event data, fleet, consignment, package, and trip metadata, and aggregate data for reporting.
 Vehicle telemetry (you may not have vehicles, but oil field pumps) data flows in from the data generator, through registered IoT devices in **IoT Hub**, where an **Azure function** processes the event data and inserts it into a telemetry container in Cosmos DB.

-- Trip processing with Azure Functions:
+- Downstream event processing with Azure Functions:

   The Cosmos DB change feed triggers three separate Azure functions, with each managing their own checkpoints so they can process the same incoming data without conflicting with one another.
 One function serializes the event data and stores it into time-sliced folders in **Azure Storage** for long-term cold storage of raw data.
 Another function processes the vehicle (or pump) telemetry, aggregating the batch data and updating the trip and consignment status in the metadata container, based on odometer readings and whether the trip is running on schedule.
 This function also triggers a **Logic App** to send email alerts when trip milestones are reached.
 A third function sends the event data to **Event Hubs**, which in turn triggers **Stream Analytics** to execute time window aggregate queries.